arzukhanna/python-sudoku/README.md

 Known values are tested to known responses.The unit tests have been designed in a way to test the functionality of each small component of the program.
 Specifically, they test how the program handles both incorrect and correct inputs.
-Specific lists have been created to be tested by the test functions which all begin with `test_`
+Specific lists have been created to be tested by the test functions which all begin with `test_`.

-Example:
+Examples:
 ```python
 GOOD_LIST = [1, 2, 3, 4, 5, 6, 7, 8, 9]
 LIST_WITH_DUPLICATES = [6, 5, 4, 1, 9, 8, 3, 7, 6]